State of Decay 2 - Review

 Despite the pairs of characters having their own backstories that differ from one another, the starting tutorial section is always the same.
 During the tutorial and well after leaving it, most of the dialogue exchanged between characters is somewhat stock and lacks much unique quality to make it anything more than relatively pointless.
 The dialogue spoken by characters is mostly just placeholder text, clearly meant to be something that could be said by someone else in a different scenario.

-The gameplay loop of State of Decay 2 ensures that characters are far more interchangeable and disposable than a game where the world is not procedurally populated with NPCs and enemies.
+The gameplay loop of State of Decay 2 ensures that characters are far more interchangeable and disposable than in a game where the world is not procedurally populated with NPCs and enemies.
 Regardless of whatever the ‘past’ of a character is, it’s something that can be recycled over and over again by any other character with a different face.
 I don’t know if there is an actual end storyline that takes place because I wouldn’t say I got that far.
 I just know I’d be surprised if there was one because I think the purpose of State of Decay 2 is just to create a sandbox simulation for you to try to see how long you can last.

 Gameplay

 The core gameplay loop of State of Decay 2 can be described in relatively simple terms.
 You go out and explore the world looking for resources, killing or avoiding any zombies you find along the way.
-You return to your home base where you deposit said resources in the base’s storage, make any necessary adjustments to the base’s capabilities while you’re home, then go back out and do it again until your survivor gets fatigued.
+You return to your home base where you deposit said resources in the base’s storage, make any necessary adjustments to the base’s capabilities while you’re home, and then go back out and do it again until your survivor gets fatigued.
 Then, you bring him or her back to camp and swap them out for one who isn’t tired and continue the gameplay loop.
-Maybe along the way you’ll come across a quest, or another group of survivors that wants to trade with you, or maybe you’ll find another base that seems better than the one you’re at and you’ll move to it.
-After moving to a new base and getting all the upgrades however, things don’t really change much.
+Maybe along the way, you’ll come across a quest, or another group of survivors that wants to trade with you, or maybe you’ll find another base that seems better than the one you’re at and you’ll move to it.
+After moving to a new base and getting all the upgrades, however, things don’t really change much.

 20210803175404_1.jpg